Event Handling

 Stopping Event Broadcasting

-Closure Functions Handling Events
+Closure Functions for Event Handling

-Event handling functions can be class methods or closure functions, for example
+Event handling functions can be class methods or closure functions.
+For example:

 <?php